microcoder/SymmetricPrimitives/README.md

 <img src="https://raw.githubusercontent.com/microcoder/SymmetricPrimitives/main/extras/Screenshot_20210513_213544.png" width="70%" />
 </div>

-Also the addon allow do automatic calculation of optimal amount segments for the specified radius truncation tolerance when used modifier Subdiv relative to original radius.
+Also the addon allow do automatic calculation of optimal amount segments for the specified radius to its similarities to original radius when the circle uses with modifier Subdivision Surface.
+Also threshold maximal tolerance truncation of radius can be set when calculate auto segmentations.

 <img src="https://raw.githubusercontent.com/microcoder/SymmetricPrimitives/main/extras/demo_auto_segments.gif" />